heyjoekim/SnowModelDoc/README.md

 ```
 sudo apt-get install grads
 ```

+There is another updated version of GrADS called OpenGrADS that can interface with python.
+It may be worth experimenting with this version in the future.

 #### 2.1.4 Fortran Compiler
 SnowModel was designed to run on a Fortran 77, 90, or 95 compiler.
 The two tested compliers were the Portland Group complier (`pgf77` or `pgf90`) and the GNU compiler (`gfortran`). `gfortran` should be included in most Linux distributions.
 Mac OS may have gfortran as well depending on the Xcode utilities that are available.